Looking to the future

 Bristol's One City Plan is a really positive approach to addressing many of the environmental, social and economic challenges across the city.
-But to deliver it, we will all need to engage with it, changing our behaviour and priorities in ways that support the greater good.
+But to deliver it, we need everyone in the city to get involved.

 Another huge problem is the very nature of our current economic system.
-In an ideal world, we would have an economy that served to share the world's resources in a sustainable way and with all people equitably to ensure needs were met.
-Our current economic model needs to change significantly to enable that.
+In an ideal world, we would have an economy that shared the world's resources to meet everyone's needs without damaging the planet for future generations.
+Our current economic model is a long way off that.

 Data for Good

-There is another problem with GooglePay and other tech giants owning so much of our transaction data.
+There is another problem with big tech giants having access to so much of our transaction data.

-These companies will seek to exploit the data for economic purposes - gaining insights into our individual behaviour so that they can target advertising at us through their other social media and search engines.
+These companies seek to exploit the data for economic purposes - gaining insights into our individual behaviour so that they can target advertising at us through social media and search engines.

-This exacerbates the problem of constant consumer growth, so damaging to the planet and causing such immense economic inequality, both locally and around the world.
+This exacerbates the problem of constant consumer growth, which is so damaging to the planet and is causing such immense economic inequality, both locally and around the world.